evereven-tech/horizons-omnichat/docs/operations/security.md

 The first line of defense in daily operations is ensuring that only authorized users have access to the system.
 Depending on your deployment mode, this involves different considerations:

 #### Local Mode
 Local mode prioritizes simplicity without compromising security.
-We implement:
+User can implement at WebUI:

 - Robust basic authentication with strong password policies
 - Regular credential rotation